 About 56% of the people who live in poverty in the United States are women, and most of those are women of color.
 Of that group, unmarried women with children, like Nichols, are the most likely to be below the federal poverty line.
 For her family of five, that’s $30,680.

 - Magnolia Mother’s Trust: Magnolia Mother’s Trust is a pilot program founded in 2018 that provides $1,000 a month for a year to low-income Black mothers living in affordable housing in Jackson, Miss.
-The program now serves 100 mothers annually, who also get $1,000 in a 529 college savings account for their children.
+The program now serves about 100 mothers annually, who also get $1,000 in a 529 college savings account for their children.

 Food assistance programs